Hanoi fun guide, beds to silk

 Shopping for silk and more

 Most Hanoi shopping for silk, antiques and lacquerware is done along Hang Gai street and its extension, Hang Bong.
 Try the smart cuts and colours of Khai Silk (113 Hang Gai, tel: 3928-9883, or 26 Nguyen Thai Hoc street at Brother’s Café).
-The Khai Silk outlet at the Metropole Hotel has closed so you’ll need to make the trek out to browse crinkle silk scarves (US$73 up), purses, men’s linen shirts (from US$66 up), and graceful Vietnamese ao-dais (pronounced “ow-zai”) from US$US$60.
+The Khai Silk outlet at the Metropole Hotel closed a while back so you’ll need to make the trek out to browse crinkle silk scarves (US$73 up), purses, men’s linen shirts (from US$66 up), and graceful Vietnamese ao-dais (pronounced “ow-zai”) from US$US$60.

 Pop into Hadong Silk (102 Hang Gai, tel: 3928-5056) where two-tone silk scarves are from US$13 up and an ao dai will set you back just US$95 or so; Kenly Silk next door; Thuy Ky (98 Hang Gai, tel: 3825-1606) that displays embroidered linen for the home with double bedspreads from US$65.